idle-meerkat/sdevwiki-fork/ACL.md

 `$ tc filter del dev sw1p1 root prio 1`

 If there are multiple rules in qdisc with the same priority, then the specific rule can be deleted by handle qdisc-id.
-For example, to delete rule with priority 1 and handle 0x2:
+For example, to delete the rule with priority 1 and handle 0x2:
 `$ sudo tc filter del dev sw1p1 root prio 1 handle 0x2 flower`

 **NOTE**: Use `tc filter show dev sw1p1 root` command to determine which handle to use.